 Thompson’s feedlot allows specialists the opportunity to feed and keep cattle in the state

-Beef cattle research was introduced at the Thompson Research Farm, located in Spickard, Mo., in 1963, and since that time the site has served as an important research location emphasizing premium cattle genetics.
+Beef cattle research was introduced at the Thompson Research Center, located in Spickard, Mo., in 1963, and since that time the site has served as an important research location that emphasizes premium cattle genetics.

-Thompson, part of the Northern Missouri Research, Extension and Education Center (REEC) is continuing to build on that prestigious research resume.
-With the help of a USDA Rural Business Development Grant, the Research Farm has developed its own feedlot, allowing specialists the opportunity to feed and keep cattle in the state and build Missouri’s economic impact.
+Thompson, part of the University of Missouri (MU) College of Agriculture, Food and Natural Resources (CAFNR) Agricultural Experiment Station, is continuing to build on that prestigious research resume in 2021.
+With the help of a USDA Rural Business Development Grant, the Research Center has developed its own feedlot allowing specialists the opportunity to feed and keep cattle in the state and build Missouri’s economic impact.

-Cattle in Missouri, including some at the Thompson Research Farm, are oftentimes sent to other states, like Kansas or Iowa, to be fed before they’re harvested.
-Bailey said Missouri isn’t really considered a finishing state for cattle, but he is hoping to change that – keeping the entire process within the state, from birth to harvest.
+Cattle in Missouri, including some at the Thompson Research Center, are oftentimes sent to other states, like Kansas or Iowa, to be fed before they’re harvested.
+Bailey said Missouri isn’t really considered a finishing state for cattle, but he is hoping to keep the entire process within the state, from birth to harvest.

 “We aren’t going to have the feedlot capacity for 1.7 million calves, but I sure think we can increase the number of calves finished in the state,” Bailey said.

-The grant provided funds for a commodity barn to be built at Thompson, a key piece to make the feedlot work.
+The grant provided funds for a commodity barn to be built at the Thompson Research Center, a key piece to make the feedlot work.
 The barn holds grain and other feedstuffs long-term, and allowed Bailey to lock in grain prices before they rose.

 “The price we locked in for corn last fall has doubled since that time,” Bailey said.
 “We bought a lot of corn – and having the commodity barn really facilitated that.
 Having that insulated us from the near doubling of the price.”

-Bailey also needed pens for the cattle that they fed at the site.
-The Thompson Research Farm was already equipped with a bull test facility that wasn’t currently being used, so that conversion wasn’t difficult.
+Bailey also needed pens for the steers that they fed at the site.
+The Thompson Research Center was already equipped with a bull test facility that wasn’t currently being used, so that conversion wasn’t difficult.

 “We made a few changes, but that facility gave us a great foundation for the pens,” Bailey said.
 “Once we had the commodity barn finished, we were off to the races.”

-Bailey said they have fed roughly 200 head over the past 18 months, which were fed for about 150 days after weaning.
+Bailey said they fed 79 steers this spring, which were fed for about 150 days after weaning.
 After that process, they were sent to Missouri Prime Beef Packers to be harvested.
 Missouri Prime began operations in 2021 and offers numerous services for its customer base.

-Bailey said there were two big questions going into the project – would the calves maintain good health and would there be a premium after harvest.
+Bailey said there were two big questions going into the project – would the steers maintain good health and would there be a premium after harvest.
 He said that in the commercial feedlot industry about 17 percent of calves are treated for illness at some point during their time in the feedlot.
 At the Thompson feedlot, only one calf had to be treated for illness.
 They also saw a solid result in terms of performance.
-The three groups of cattle have graded between 33 and 58 percent prime.
+Of the first set sent to Missouri Prime, a quarter of the steers earned prime grades.

 “Both of these results were incredibly encouraging,” Bailey said.
 “Our health was outstanding, which we obviously were happy to see.
 And while we were able to keep strong health, we also maintained great performance, which we come to expect with cattle at Thompson.
-The cattle that graded prime garnered a significant premium based on quality grade.
+The 25 percent that were graded so well garnered a $76 per head premium based on quality grade.
 That’s money that would have gone into someone else’s pocket had we sold them.”

 “Thompson has historically sold their heifers that were not quite breeding quality,” Bailey said.
 “Rather than selling them not long after weaning, we’re going to run them through the feedlot.
 We’re trying to demonstrate that there are opportunities to increase revenue and to keep cattle around.

-“I hope we can take this demonstration and leverage that into some extension programming as well.
+“I hope we can take the demonstration and leverage that into some Extension programming as well.
 We want to offer intensive, hands-on experience.
 We’ve been tasked with doubling the economic impact of agriculture by 2030.
-Opportunities such as this play into that goal.”
+Opportunities such as this play into that goal.